Gio-A-Oakes/Materials_IA/README.md

 Many interactive learning packages have been created over the years at the Materials department present in [DoITPoMS](https://www.doitpoms.ac.uk/).
 A general textbook that covers most of the topics in first-year materials can be found in *Callister, William D., and David G. Rethwisch.
 Materials science and engineering: an introduction.
 Vol. 9.
 New York: Wiley, 2018*.

+In addition to this, a set of slides for each supervision can be found [here](https://universityofcambridgecloud-my.sharepoint.com/:f:/g/personal/grl31_cam_ac_uk/Enocz1Dbq7lCmznDKUwd5kgBeV1m5ZYsrrdTeimtmF3jPg?e=mF8zwB).
+Each supervision will have corresponding lecture summaries, topics that students often find tricky, some additional interesting content beyond the scope of the course, and a related exam question.

 ## Course A: Atomic structures of materials:

 This is an introductory course into Crystallography, which is the study of how atoms are arranged into an ordered structure.